 Before I married a man in law enforcement, I thought our community was very safe.
 I grew up here, and the population was very small when I was young.
 Since then, there have been about 15-plus subdivisions built, many new apartment complexes added, and it seems safe to say that at least 10 hotels have been built just on the road we live off of.
 I realized that I need to be more careful than I used to be.
 In this post I’m going to share with you some of the personal safety tips that I learned that you can use both at home and when you’re out and about.

-I took some time to ask people in law enforcement and other security areas for ways to keep myself and my family after.
-I’ve compiled a list of steps you can follow to be safe and aware of your surroundings.
+I took some time to ask people in law enforcement and other security areas for ways to keep myself and my family safer.
+I’ve compiled a list of personal safety tips you can follow to be safe and aware of your surroundings.

 Always be aware of your surroundings.

 Walk with your head up and be aware of what is going on around you.
 Make eye contact with people you pass.
 An attacker is less likely to try anything with you when they are sure you’ll be able to identify them.Walk confidently, not showing weakness.

 When walking to your car, be sure to get your keys from you purse or pocket before you walk outside.

 It’s safer to have your keys in your hand while you’re heading to your car, rather than having to stand next to your vehicle digging for the keys.
 Then you’re distracted and you make for an easier target.
 When I worked for a local bank, they had security experts come in and give us safety tips.
 The guy teaching the course told us to have your keys in your hand with your keys going through your fingers between each knuckle.
 It makes a good weapon should you need it.
 I’ve been doing that ever since.
 Also, lock your car doors immediately once you get in.